yarozen/jenkins_exporter/README.md

 - Prometheus Deployment
 - Prometheus ConfigMap containing prometheus.yaml to scrape from the Jenkins Exporter Service
 - Prometheus Service
-- Prometheus PVC (Persistent Volume Claim) - for persistenting the data collected by Prometheus to survive Prometheus Pod restart/crash (omit this section and use emptyDir in the Prometheus Deployment instead incase you dont have )
+- Prometheus PVC (Persistent Volume Claim) - for persistenting the data collected by Prometheus to survive Prometheus Pod restart/crash (alrenatively, omit this section and use emptyDir in the Prometheus Deployment)
 - Grafana Deployment
 - Grafana Service
 - Grafana Data Sources ConfigMap - to connect to Prometheus service as Data Source